-- There were 27 individual trees and one group in and adjacent to the proposed development site, each described in Appendix 1 of this report. - Of the trees surveyed, four individuals were attributed Category A status, 11 individuals and one group were attributed Category B status, and 12 individuals were attributed Category C status. - A tree constraints check was carried out with Horsham District Council and it was confirmed that there were no Tree Preservation Orders (TPOs) or Conservation Area Restrictions associated with the site. - Two individual trees, and a section of one group (all Category B) will require removal to facilitate development as proposed. - Analysis concludes that minimal tree removals are required.
+- There were 25 individual trees, two groups and one hedgerow in and adjacent to the proposed development site, each described in Appendix 1 of this report.
+Of the trees surveyed, 14 individuals, two groups and one hedgerow were attributed category B status, and 11 individuals were attributed category C status. - A tree constraints check was carried out with Horsham District Council and it was confirmed that there were no Tree Preservation Orders (TPOs) or Conservation Area Restrictions were associated with the site. - Two individual trees, and one hedgerow will require removal to facilitate development as proposed.
+Of the trees to be removed, one individual was category B, and one individual and one hedgerow was category C. - A further category C group, G13, will require partial removal to facilitate proposals.
+The area of removals is defined in the tree protection plan, Appendix 3. - Analysis concludes that minimal tree removals are required.
 A robust tree protection strategy based on the erection of tree protection barriers at the extents of the majority of retained trees prior to commencement of any works on site will ensure effective protection.